armanriazi/armanriazi.github.io/docs/public/blockchain/Blockchain.md

 **the scalability will rise with the improvement of security**.
 This shows that: Scalability is directly proportional to security (if decentralization remains constant)

 Since all of the three components of the blockchain trilemma are unable to interact with each other at the same time, the blockchain has to make trade-offs.
-A prominent example of this was Ethereum that saw a rise in usage because of the growth of DeFi (Decentralized Finance) applications.
+A prominent example of this was Ethereum which saw a rise in usage because of the growth of DeFi (Decentralized Finance) applications.
 Due to this sudden rise in demand, transaction fees also surged to a level where many people were unable to engage with the blockchain.

 ### Blockchain Layers

 The Role of Blockchain Layers in **Increasing Scalability**.

-Currently, work is underway for increasing the scalability of the blockchain networks.
+Currently, work is underway to increase the scalability of the blockchain networks.
 - [x] The Layer One Blockchain has been designed for providing **speed, security, and expansion**.
 - [x] The Layer Two Blockchain refers to technological enhancements and products for utilizing the expansion of **scalability of blockchain networks** already present.